learn-co-curriculum/dsc-removing-trends-lab/README.md

 # __SOLUTION__
 """
 Even though the rolling mean and rolling average lines do seem to be fluctuating, the movements seem to be completely random, and the same conclusion holds for the original time series.
 Your time series is now ready for modeling!
 """
 ```

+    '\nEven though the rolling mean and rolling average lines do seem to be fluctuating, the movements seem to be completely random, \nand the same conclusion holds for the original time series. \nYour time series is now ready for modeling!\n'

 ## Summary

-In this lab, you learned how to make time series stationary through using log transforms, rolling means and differencing.
+In this lab, you learned how to make time series stationary through using log transforms, rolling means, and differencing.